 Bios for authors Clark Hays and Kathleen McFall

 Between the two of them, Clark Hays and Kathleen McFall have worked in writing jobs ranging from cowboy-poet to energy journalist to restaurant reviewer to university press officer.
 After they met, their writing career took center stage when they wrote the first book in The Cowboy and the Vampire Collection as a test for marriage.
 They passed.
-The book was picked up by Llewellyn with a first edition published in 1999, making it among the earliest stories in the resurgence of the undead myth.
+The book was picked up by Llewellyn with a first edition published in 1999, making it among the earliest stories in the resurgence of the undead myth pegged to modern life.
 Clark and Kathleen have won several writing awards, including a Pushcart Prize nomination (Clark) and a fiction fellowship from Oregon Literary Arts (Kathleen).
 The books in The Cowboy and the Vampire Collection have been honored with a Best Books of 2014 by Kirkus Reviews, Best Books of 2016 by IndieReader, and a Silver IPPY Medalist in horror for 2017.

 Ten fun things